Volunteer Thailand Wildlife Sanctuary

 - Assistance and advice for traveling to Thailand.

-The donation does not include flights, visas or insurance although we can provide information as required.
-Since this is a very popular project, unfortunately we do not have space until the end of September 2015.
+The volunteer placement fee does not include flights, visas or insurance although we can provide information as required.
+Discounted rates

-4 weeks with the Elephants and 4 weeks with the Wildlife project - GBP£1,340 / US$2,010 Click here to apply for the combined Thailand Projects
+4 weeks with the Elephants and 4 weeks with the Wildlife project - GBP£1,605 / US$1,910 Click here to apply for the combined Thailand Projects Groups and families are welcome at this project.
+Returning volunteers and those doing multiple Globalteer projects will receive a discount of US$70 / GBP£50.

 Back to top